-In addition to SAOZ, a GUV-541 multi-filter radiometer is used for ozone measurements when the UV-radiation is becoming stronger in late spring, summer and early fall.
+In addition to SAOZ, a GUV-541 multi-filter radiometer is used for ozone measurements when the UV-radiation becomes stronger in the spring, summer and early fall.
 These measurements give important contributions to the ozone time series from Ny-Ålesund.
-Comparisons between SAOZ and GUV data during overlapping measuring periods has previously indicated that the GUV ozone data might be too high during summer.
+NILU has also access to Italian Brewer measurements, which are valuable for evaluating SAOZ and GUV ozone data.